 We performed a comparison between CockroachDB and Vertica based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, Oracle, SAP and others in Relational Databases Tools."The availability and the easy to use feature is the most valuable.
-The documentation is also good."
+Find out what your peers are saying about Microsoft, Oracle, SAP and others in Relational Databases Tools."The best feature of CockroachDB is the ability to keep the nodes in different locations."

 "The most valuable features of the solution are its resiliency features and the geo-partitioning capabilities."